Stephen Hagan (author)

 Stephen Hagan (born 1959) is an Australian author and anti-racism campaigner.
-He is also a newspaper editor, documentary maker, university lecturer and former diplomat.
+He is also a newspaper editor, documentary filmmaker, university lecturer, and former diplomat.

 Early life and education

-Hagan was born in 1959 in Cunnamulla in South West Queensland, Australia.
-His father, Jim Hagan, belonged to the Kullili people of the region, while his mother was from the nearby Kooma.
-Hagan spent his first seven years living on a camp on the outskirts of the town, before moving into a new house nearby; an experience that helped shape his perceptions of the socio-economic inequalities between the aboriginal population and white Australians.
+Stephen Hagan was born in 1959 in Cunnamulla in South West Queensland, Australia.
+His father, Jim Hagan, belonged to the Kullili people of the region, while his mother was from the nearby Kooma people.
+Hagan spent his first seven years living on a camp on the outskirts of the town, before moving into a new house nearby, an experience that helped shape his perceptions of the socio-economic inequalities between the Aboriginal population and white Australians.

 Success in high school led to an opportunity to attend boarding school at Marist College Ashgrove in Brisbane.

-From there he undertook training to become a teacher, but he reports that he became disillusioned with the system after being required to teach with "racist" texts.
+He went on to earn a BA in Further Education at the Canberra College of Advanced Education (1986); he later reported that he became disillusioned with the system after being required to teach with "racist" texts.

+In May 2002 he graduated with a Master of Business Administration from the University of Southern Queensland, and earned a PhD at the same university in 2016.

 Career

 After he left teaching to work with a number of Indigenous organisations, and through them he met and worked under Aboriginal activist Charles Perkins.
 From there he moved into the Department of Foreign Affairs, gaining a diplomatic post to Colombo in Sri Lanka.

 Upon returning to Australia he worked in both the public and private sectors, the latter including venturing into cultural tourism.
-More recently he lectured at the University of Southern Queensland (USQ) in Toowoomba while undertaking a doctorate.